BH3GEI/Layer3ToyVPN/readme.md

 ## Script Overview

 1. **ToyVPN.py:** This script can function as both a VPN server and a client.
 It can establish a VPN connection with a remote server or listen for incoming connections as a server.
 The script includes functions for encoding and decoding data using Base64.
-I tried to bypass the GFW using this technique, but my server quickly got banned transferring big amount of data.
+I tried to bypass the GFW using this technique, but my server quickly got banned for transferring big amount of data.

 2. **ServerVPN.py:** This script is the server-side component of the VPN.
 It listens for incoming VPN connections, authenticates clients, and maintains the VPN sessions.